 How disappointed he was when he found, in reality, there were: ‘No balloons.’
 Anyhow, breakfast time, now.
 While munching on a yummy piece of algae, he played with the image he remembered from his dream.
 The central problem was the balloon, or more correctly, the lack of one.

-And he saw the image in his mind when he had completely enveloped the balloon.
+And he saw the image in his mind when he had enveloped the balloon entirely.
 There was no balloon visible.
 If he can make such a shape, then he needed no balloon.
 Wow.
 He even stopped eating.

 He could clearly visualise the stretching and wrapping of his tentacles, and he shaped a ball.
 Strange feeling, laying on one side.
 Then he squeezed as hard as he could.
 He could feel something passing between all his tentacles, just like when he first tried to slip into the bottle, sidewards.
 Alas, he did not move a bit.

 As he was trying to press the edges of two tentacles together, the little suckers got in the way.
 He moved them in and out and left and right, and they got all tangled up.
-When he tried to move his tentacles apart, he could not, the little knotted suckers held them together.
+When he tried to separate his tentacles, he could not, the little knotted suckers held them together.

 Oh, what a brilliant idea he had in this instance.
 If he could work a method into all this mess, he could use the suckers to hold the tentacles together.
 He tried this and that and finally, he was able to link the suckers up and let go easily and quickly.
 (Cedric had invented the zipper.
-But he did not know this.
-He missed out on a big yeeha.)
+But he did not realise this and missed out on a big yeeha.)